kovjanos/mac-k8s-vagrant-vbox/README.md

 #from host OS:
 curl http://foo.bar.com/
 ```

+Note: the Kubernetes Dashboard is exposed through the ingress-nginx, needs to use the https://kubernetes-dashboard/ URL.
+To log in the admin user's token can be found in local/k8s/kubernetes-dashboard-admin-token.kubemaster1.out.

 &nbsp;

 Get your host's kubectl manage the vagrant based k8s via merging the clsuter's config into yours.